Analyst Ratings For Welltower | Benzinga

 |0

-13 analysts offering 12-month price targets in the last 3 months for Welltower evaluate the company at an average price target of $83.15 with a high of $94.00 and a low of $70.00.
+In the last 3 months, 14 analysts have offered 12-month price targets for Welltower.
+The company has an average price target of $84.0 with a high of $95.00 and a low of $70.00.

-This current average has increased by 14.06% from the previous average price target of $72.9.
+This current average represents a 12.54% increase from the previous average price target of $74.64.

 How Are Analyst Ratings Determined?